 Moving to Paris

-As early as the 19th century, the arrival of the railway during the Industrial Revolution enabled unprecedented numbers of migrants from rural France to relocate to Paris.
-These days, the majority of all immigrants who come to France move to Paris, making it one of the most multicultural cities in Europe.
-The annual number of people settling in Paris remains high despite the high cost of living and the difficulties in finding accommodation.
+During the Industrial Revolution, an unprecedented number of migrants from rural France relocated to Paris.
+The trend has continued, and these days, the majority of all immigrants who come to France move to Paris, making it one of the most multicultural cities in Europe.
+The annual number of people settling in the city remains high despite the high cost of living and the difficulties in finding accommodation.

-Unless you are lucky enough to get help from your company, be prepared to spend a lot of time or money (or both!) on finding a place to live when moving to Paris.
-We’ll provide some useful advice on renting and buying property in Paris, but first things first: the next paragraphs should give you a clear idea of the administrative issues you need to sort out before actually moving to Paris.
+Unless you are lucky enough to get help from your company, be prepared to spend a lot of time or money (or both!) on finding a place to live when first moving to the city.
+We’ll provide some useful advice on renting and buying property there, but first things first: the next paragraphs should give you a clear idea of the administrative issues you need to sort out before your move.

 Visa Requirements: Do You Need One?

 Nationals of EU/EEA member states, including Switzerland, do not need to apply for a visa before moving to Paris.
 They can travel, live, and work in France without any restrictions.
-Everyone else needs a valid visa when they move to Paris.
+Everyone else needs a valid visa when they move, although there are a few exceptions for nationals of selected countries who are staying for fewer than 90 days.
 Depending on the type of visa, applications can take two months or more to be processed.
 Leave plenty of time between submitting your application and departing for Paris.

-Visa applications are accepted at all French Embassies or Consulates abroad.
-The latter should also be able to provide you with country-specific information on the application process and other bureaucratic matters to consider before moving to Paris.
-You can search for your nearest French Embassy or Consulate on the website of the Ministère des Affaires Étrangères et Européennes.
-The page France Diplomatie provides information in Arabic, Chinese, English, German, and Spanish, with detailed description of visa options in some of these languages.
+Visa applications are accepted at all French embassies or consulates abroad.
+They should also be able to provide you with country-specific information on the application process and other bureaucratic matters to consider before moving to Paris.
+You can search for your nearest French embassy or consulate on the website of the Ministère des Affaires Étrangères et Européennes.
+The page France Diplomatie also provides information in Arabic, Chinese, English, German, Japanese, and Spanish, with detailed description of visa options in some of these languages.